Audit: Auditors

+Technological developments

+Recent advances in artificial intelligence and automation are reshaping audit practice.
+Audit firms now apply data analytics and machine-learning techniques to analyze entire datasets instead of statistical samples, improving anomaly detection and efficiency.
+However, these technologies also introduce challenges related to data quality, algorithmic bias, and the need for professional judgment.

 Performance audits

-Performance audit refers to an independent examination of a program, function, operation or the management systems and procedures of a governmental or non-profit entity to assess whether the entity is achieving economy, efficiency and effectiveness in the employment of available resources.
+A performance audit is an independent examination of a program, function, operation or the management systems and procedures of a governmental or non-profit entity to assess whether the entity is achieving economy, efficiency and effectiveness in the employment of available resources.

 Safety, security, information systems performance, and environmental concerns are increasingly the subject of audits.
 There are now audit professionals who specialize in security audits and information systems audits.
 With nonprofit organizations and government agencies, there has been an increasing need for performance audits, examining their success in satisfying mission objectives.

 Quality audits

-Quality audits are performed to verify conformance to standards through review of objective evidence.
+Quality audits are performed to verify conformance to standards through reviewing objective evidence.
 A system of quality audits may verify the effectiveness of a quality management system.
 This is part of certifications such as ISO 9001.
 Quality audits are essential to verify the existence of objective evidence showing conformance to required processes, to assess how successfully processes have been implemented, and to judge the effectiveness of achieving any defined target levels.
 Quality audits are also necessary to provide evidence concerning reduction and elimination of problem areas, and they are a hands-on management tool for achieving continual improvement in an organization.

 To benefit the organization, quality auditing should not only report non-conformance and corrective actions but also highlight areas of good practice and provide evidence of conformance.
 In this way, other departments may share information and amend their working practices as a result, also enhancing continual improvement.